 Optimizing the Google My Business listing for each individual location will allow customers to find each location on Google maps and add reviews to the specific staff that they worked with.
 Locally relevant content, images, and engagement for each specific location will help send the correct signals to Google in that area.

 Facebook essentially should be set up the same way.
 Along with Google My Business, Facebook is building a focus on local ads to drive traffic into stores and connect users locally.
-To ensure your customers are reviewing the appropriate staff members or teams, you’ll want to make sure reviews are info about each specific location is separated.
+To ensure your customers are providing feedback on the appropriate staff members or teams, you’ll want to make sure the info for each specific location is separated.
 Facebook allows you to do this by setting up a parent/child page structure.

 By optimizing the images and hours for each individual location, you’re able to build authority and show customers that you’re invested in your brand.
 Local and branded SEO work together to drive traffic to your site, and eventually your stores.